-Norton Healthcare providers confirmed 1,066 flu cases in the 15-county Louisville and Southern Indiana area last week, a 24% drop from the week before.
+Norton Healthcare providers confirmed 1,104 new flu cases in the 15-county Louisville and Southern Indiana area last week, a slight increase from the week before.

 Areas most heavily affected by the flu this season have been in western and southern Louisville and in Bullitt County.

 The Elizabethtown, Kentucky, area saw a sharp increase in new Norton Healthcare diagnoses last week.
 Norton Healthcare operates a pediatrician office in Elizabethtown and recently opened a primary care practice and Norton Immediate Care Center in the area.

 There’s still time to get a flu shot.
 While it takes about two weeks for the shot to protect you, it can lessen the severity of symptoms if you catch the virus.

 Norton Healthcare has convenient options for flu symptom treatment in kids and adults, including 24/7 access to a provider in person or online.